Forcing Planets to Evolve: Interactions Between Uranus and Neptune at Late Stages of Dynamical Evolution: One and two planet examples

 The artificial evolution of $\omega$ and $\Omega$ in a multi-planet case requires a more careful consideration than that of the other elements.
 One cannot choose completely arbitrary functions for their evolution because the interactions between the planets dominate many attempts to control them.
-If planets are not strongly coupled, then the phase angles will be easier to force, but this is typically not the case in a multi-planet system.
-For example, for several test simulations with Jupiter and Neptune, we added and subtracted a small amount of precession to Jupiter by imposing a linear evolution on top of the $\Omega_J$.
+If planets are not strongly coupled, then $\omega$ and $\Omega$ will be easier to force, but this is typically not the case in a multi-planet system.
+For example, for several test simulations with Jupiter and Neptune, we added and subtracted a small amount of precession to Jupiter by imposing a linear evolution on top of the {$\omega_J$}.
 This is helpful if one desires to slow down or speed up the precession of a planet.
-In these simulations, Neptune's $\Omega_N$ also increased or decreased, respectively, such that $\Omega_J - \Omega_N$ remained constant.
-In another test (not shown), we increased $\Omega_J$ and decreased $\Omega_N$ so that $\Omega_J - \Omega_N$ changed over time.
-For this test, the amplitude and frequency of the eccentricity and inclination varied over time in combination with the change of $\Omega_J - \Omega_N$, thus changing the secular structure.
+In these simulations, Neptune's {$\omega_N$ remained the same, and $\varpi_J - \varpi_N$ remained constant}, {where $\varpi = \Omega + \omega$}.
+In another test, we increased {$\omega_J$ and decreased $\omega_N$ so that $\varpi_J - \varpi_N$ changed over time}.
+For this test, the amplitude and frequency of the eccentricity and inclination of each planet varied over time, thus changing the secular structure.
 One example of increasing Jupiter's $\omega_J$ is shown in Figure \ref{fig:twoplanets-wOm-linear}.
-Ficticious evolution of the phase angles is worth considering for scenarios where the user is interested in altering the interactions between the planets, for example in order to track how varying precession affects thousands of particles in the disk.
+Fictitious evolution of $\omega$ and $\Omega$ is worth considering for scenarios where the user is interested in altering the interactions between the planets, for example in order to track how varying precession affects thousands of particles in the disk.
 We discuss these implications further in Section \ref{conclusion}.